- Start early. Families with 9th and 10th grade students can start planning. It is possible you will want to make some changes in your finances.

 - Use Net Price Calculators

 - Investigate Need-Based & Merit Aid policies and practices for individual colleges.

 - Be aware of programs like WUE, the Western Undergraduate Exchange (see below).

-- Use finances as a factor when forming application lists.
-It's not everything, but it is a major factor for most families.
+- Use finances as a factor when forming college lists.
+Cost isn't everything, but it is a major factor for most families.